diabolical-ninja/yeltahir.com/content/posts/smart_property_search/index.md

 While there was a long list of desired attributes an overwhelming requirement was “can I get this via an API?”.
 With that I compiled features to start building out.

 ## What’s Available?
 Before any fancy filtering can be made I had to first know what properties were available.
-Thankfully the Domain Group have a fantastic [public API](https://developer.domain.com.au/) to retrieve and filter property listings.
+Thankfully the Domain Group has a fantastic [public API](https://developer.domain.com.au/) to retrieve and filter property listings.
 Together with their generous enough free tier and very handy swagger documentation, this would form the basis of the application.

 ## Filter, filter, filter